 “There will be books written about Harry, every child in our world will know his name.”

-Harry Potter has become a really big thing, it seems.
-Here’s a compilation of some of the areas Potter has influenced over the years.
+Here’s some areas Potter has influenced over the years.

 The Harry Potter references in Japanese TV are nothing compared to the ones in Potter’s homeland.
 You can spot references to Harry everywhere.
-From shows like How I Met Your Mother, The Simpsons and The Big Bang Theory, to Disney shows directed to children.
-He shows up in the big screen too.
+From shows like How I Met Your Mother, The Simpsons, and The Big Bang Theory, to Disney shows directed to children.
+He shows up on the big screen too.
 In The Internship, for example, there’s a muggle quidditch game.
-And the first 5 minutes of How to Train Your Dragon 2 shows a different version of Quidditch in which players mount dragons instead of brooms and use sheep instead of Quaffles or Snitches.
+And the first 5 minutes of How to Train Your Dragon 2 show a different version of Quidditch in which players mount dragons instead of brooms and use sheep instead of Quaffles or Snitches.

-As you would expect Harry Potter has also been an inspiration to many authors and artists.
-They make references to him, talk about him and are inspired to write/paint/sing because of him.
+As you would expect, Harry Potter has also been an inspiration to many authors and artists.
+They make references to him, talk about him, and are inspired to write/paint/sing because of him.
 Rowling’s bestseller series started its own music movement, ‘wizard rock’, which has been growing and becoming more popular over the years.
-In addition, amazing writers as James Patterson or David Levithan make references to him in their books; others like Rick Riordan saw Harry Potter as an inspiration to write their own novels.
-There’s also thousands of incredible fan art out there including paintings by amazing artists like the American painter, Shannon Bonatakis (she’s the author of the painting above).
+In addition, amazing writers like James Patterson or David Levithan make references to him in their books; others like Rick Riordan saw Harry Potter as an inspiration to write their own novels.
+There are also thousands of incredible fan arts out there including paintings by amazing artists like the American painter Shannon Bonatakis (she’s the creator of the painting above).